nopara73/DotNetTor/docs/TorOverTcpProtocol.md

 ## 4. Closing the Channel

 Closing the TCP connection both in `RequestResponse` and `SubscribeNotify` channels are a proper way to close the channel.
-In a `SubscribeNotify` channel, the client MAY issue the `UnSubscribeRequest`s, before closing the TCP connection.
+In a `SubscribeNotify` channel, the client MAY issue the `UnsubscribeRequest`s, before closing the TCP connection.